-Electrochemical cells are widely used to produce various metal nanoparticle.
-The idea is based on using an anode made of the same metal to be prepared in the form of nanoparticles immersed in aqueous solution of metal salt.
+Electrochemical cells are widely used to produce various types of metal nanoparticles.
+The idea is based on using an anode made of the same metal.
+The anode is prepared from nanoparticles immersed in an aqueous solution of metal salt.
 The general process of electrochemical synthesis is described as follows:

-The process of the formation of metal nanoparticles in electrochemical cells is composed of the main steps as follows:
+The main processes to form metal nanoparticles in electrochemical cells are described below:

 Oxidation of metal anode

-Flowing of metal ions that produced in the anode toward the cathode
+Direct the flow of metal ions produced in the anode towards the cathode

-Reduction of metal ions in the cathode to zero valent metal atoms
+Reduce metal ions in the cathode to zero valent metal atoms

-Formation of primary nuclei for the growth of nanoparticles
+Primary nuclei form in order to grow nanoparticles

-Growth nuclei to nanoscale particles
+Grow nuclei to nanoscale particles

-Stabilization of nanoparticles formed against aggregation by the presence of materials that act as stabilizers and preventing the nanoparticles from aggregation.
+Stabilize nanoparticles to prevent aggregation via introducing materials that act as stabilizers

-Precipitation of metal nanoparticles
+Precipitate metal nanoparticles

-The electrochemical method is illustrated schematically in Figure 30.1.
+The electrochemical method is illustrated in Figure 30.1.

 [Figure 30.1 near here]

-An important advantage of the electrochemical method is due to the possibility to control particle size by several controllable parameters includes distance between electrodes, reaction time, and temperature.
-42, 52
+An important advantage of the electrochemical method is the ability to control particle sizing.
+This can be done via adjusting experimental parameters such as changing the distance between the electrodes along with altering reaction times and temperatures.42, 52

 1.6.4.2.3 Preparation of Nanometals in Gas Phase

-The main idea in the preparation of metal particles in a gaseous phase is the rapid cooling of metal atoms in the gaseous state using cold inert gas.
-Gaseous metal atoms are placed in a very high temperature furnace, within microseconds they move towards a high gradient of a temperatures per centimetre space and are cooled by an inert gas.
-As shown in Figure 31.1, the formation of metal nanoparticles takes place between two parts of extremely different temperatures, the first one exhibits high gradient of temperatures whereas the second one is with very low temperatures.
-In this extreme passage a large number of "embryos" nuclei are formed, which undergo aggregation together and form the nucleation phase, the nuclei continue to grow until they reach outside the "growing zone", where there is no more atoms, or nuclei.
+The main principle behind the preparation of metal particles in a gas phase is to rapidly cool metal atoms in the gas state using a cold, inert gas.
+This process involves placing gaseous metal atoms into a furnace of very high temperature.
+Within microseconds the atoms move towards high temperature gradient per centimeter space and are cooled by an inert gas.
+As shown in Figure 31.1, the formation of metal nanoparticles takes place between two ends of extremely different temperatures.
+The first one exhibits a high gradient of temperatures whereas the second one is performed under very low temperatures.
+In this extreme passage many embryos of nuclei are formed.
+These nuclei embryos aggregate together and establish the nucleation phase.
+The nuclei continue to grow until they expand beyond the growing zone, an area where there are no more atoms or nuclei.
 Finally, the nanoparticles formed are obtained at room temperature by cooling in a gas flow.53

 [Figure 31.1 near here]